parksboo/Distributed_map-reduce/README.md

-# implementing distributed map/reduce using Golang
+# Distributed MapReduce in Golang
 ---
-this project is a part of coursework, distributed system in SKKU# Distributed MapReduce in Golang

 This project implements a distributed MapReduce framework using Golang.
 It is developed as part of the Distributed Systems coursework at Sungkyunkwan University (SKKU).